aughey/rp2040_loader/README.md

 Create a web server and writes the posted file to an attached rp2040 pico.

-The goal is to use devcontainer to build firmware for an RP2040 with the host machine being a native Windows or Linux machine.
-This application runs on the host machine and monitors the drive that will exist when the RP2040 is plugged in.
-When a file is posted to the web server it will write the file to the RP2040.
+The objective is to utilize Devcontainer for constructing firmware for an RP2040, employing a host machine that runs on either Windows or Linux natively.
+This software operates on the host machine and keeps track of the drive that is recognized when the RP2040 is connected.
+Whenever a file is uploaded to the web server, the software will write this file to the RP2040.

 ```
 rustup target add x86_64-pc-windows-gnu